Kosteron/musly/README.md

 ## Full detail

-You can follow the instruction here now [](https://www.musly.org/about.html).
+You can follow the instruction here now [About page from official musly's website](https://www.musly.org/about.html).

 Initialize a new Musly collection
 ``` bash